 3.Paddle board storage bag

 5.Ceiling paddle board storage

-We all love paddleboarding and knowing how to store paddle boards correctly will go a long way in prolonging the lifespan of your SUP.
+We all love stand up paddleboarding and knowing how to store paddle boards correctly will go a long way in prolonging the lifespan of your SUP.

 Paddle board storage can be a problem for certain people.
 But stories of broken inflatable paddle boards in storage or even mold can be avoided with correct storage.

 If you live in an area where winters are harsh and long, unless you enjoy paddle boarding in the middle of winter, you will have your board stored for a long time.

 For these cases, it is recommended to take further precautions if you want to be paddleboarding when the warm weather comes around.

 A solid board is an investment, but it is also 10-12 feet long, which means that storing it inside isn't always easy.